Welcome to the 33-Day Walking Challenge

 My Story

 I used to be the person who never walked anywhere unless I was browsing HomeGoods aisles.
 Since then my mental health lifted.
 My family felt the ripple effect and eventually… walking turned into running.
 I’ve since finished half-marathons and 5Ks.
 Things I never thought I could do.
-If it changed me, I know it can change you.
+It changed my perception, how I managed my emotions and changed my timeline.

 Why This Challenge is Different